2 min read

 So, How Do These Work in the Microwave?

 First things first, let’s address the science behind why these stainless steel boxes don’t turn your microwave into a mini fireworks display.
-Unlike some metals that can cause sparks and arcs (we’re looking at you, aluminum foil and cheap cutlery), these boxes are crafted from stainless steel with a design that prevents such mishaps.
+Unlike some metals that can cause sparks and arcs, these boxes are crafted from stainless steel with a design that prevents such mishaps.
 Their smooth, rounded edges help distribute electromagnetic waves evenly, avoiding the sharp edges that can cause sparking.

 What Do I Need to Know Before Putting These Boxes in the Microwave?